OSM-Notes/OSM-Notes-Ingestion/docs/Testing_Workflows_Overview.md

 **What it validates:**

 - Scripts can interact correctly with PostgreSQL databases and simulated external services (mock API)
-- ETL flows, note processing, and WMS administration work end-to-end
+- Note processing and WMS administration work end-to-end
 - Integration with external tools (Docker, PostGIS, etc.) is successful

+> **Note:** ETL flow tests are maintained in [OSM-Notes-Analytics](https://github.com/OSMLatam/OSM-Notes-Analytics).
 - Network connectivity and configuration tests

 **When it runs:** On each push or pull request to the main branch (`main`), or when manually requested.